A Session in Informatica is a set of instructions that tells the Informatica Integration Service when and how to move data from Source to target.

-- Server name: Here you have to write your server instance name.
+- Server name: Here, you have to write your server instance name.

 Non-reusable Session in Informatica

-Fail Parent if this task fails: Please check mark this option. if this session task fails then it will fail the workflow.
+Fail Parent if this Task fails: Please check mark this option.
+If this session task fails, then it will fail the workflow.

-Within Properties Tab, we have three common properties that we have to configure for the relational databases.
+Within the Properties Tab, we have three common properties that we have to configure for the relational databases.

-$Source connection value: This property will store the relational source information in $Source variable.
+$Source connection value: This property will store the relational source information in the $Source variable.
 So, we have to configure the source connection by clicking on the Arrow we marked below.

-$Target connection value: This property will store the relational target information in $Target variable.
+$Target connection value: This property will store the relational target information in the $Target variable.
 So, we have to configure the target connection by clicking on the Arrow we marked below.

 Within the Config Object, we have to configure the Log options and Error handling.
 Although we have many properties, we are discussing and configuring the most common properties within this window.